Combi aircraft: Other combi aircraft operators

-A number of other airlines also flew Boeing 747 combis during the 1980s including Air Canada, Air Gabon, Air India (Boeing 747-300 combi version), Alitalia, Avianca, CAAC Airlines, Cameroon Airlines, China Airlines, El Al, Iberia Airlines, Iraqi Airways, Pakistan International Airlines, Qantas, Royal Jordanian Airlines, Sabena, EVA AIR, South African Airways, Swissair, UTA and Varig.
+A number of other airlines also flew Boeing 747 combis during the 1980s including Air Canada, Air Gabon, Air India (Boeing 747-300 combi version), Alitalia, Avianca, CAAC Airlines, Cameroon Airlines, China Airlines, El Al, Iberia Airlines, Iraqi Airways, Pakistan International Airlines, Qantas, Royal Jordanian Airlines, Sabena, Singapore Airlines, EVA AIR, South African Airways, Swissair, UTA and Varig.
 Air Canada also earlier operated Douglas DC-8 combi aircraft.
 In addition, Sabena was operating McDonnell Douglas DC-10-30 combis at this time as well.
 There was also a combi version of the successor to the DC-10 being the McDonnell Douglas MD-11C which was operated by Alitalia.
 Uganda Airlines operated Boeing 707 combi aircraft.
 During the early 1990s, Garuda Indonesia Airlines was operating Boeing 747 combis between Jakarta and Los Angeles via Honolulu.
 Alaska Airlines also flew the 737-400 combi on a multi-stop "milk run" route from Anchorage to Ketchikan to Wrangell to Petersburg to Seattle and then back to Anchorage as well as on other routes in Alaska.

 Some now defunct airlines from embattled nations flew combi aircraft.
 Air Rhodesia had a Boeing 720 combi that it operated when Rhodesia was a nation, acquired in 1967 and flown till shortly after the dissolution of the nation and state airline.
 It was sold to South African Airways which because of the apartheid regime flew a number of combi aircraft.
-One of the most infamous of these was the South African Airways Flight 295, a Boeing 747 combi named Helderberg, which was a scheduled commercial flight from Taiwan to South Africa that suffered a catastrophic in-flight fire in the cargo area and crashed into the Indian Ocean east of Mauritius on 28 November 1987, killing everyone on board.
-Air Vietnam the official state airline of South Vietnam possessed at least one Boeing 727-100 combi that it had obtained from Continental Air Services (CASI), a subsidiary airline of Continental Airlines set up to provide operations and airlift support in Southeast Asia, in the mid-1960s.
+One of the most infamous of these flights was South African Airways Flight 295, a Boeing 747 combi named Helderberg.
+This was a scheduled commercial flight from Taiwan to South Africa that suffered a catastrophic in-flight fire in the cargo area and crashed into the Indian Ocean east of Mauritius on 28 November 1987, killing everyone on board.
+Air Vietnam (the official state airline of South Vietnam) possessed at least one Boeing 727-100 combi that it had obtained from Continental Air Services (CASI), a subsidiary airline of Continental Airlines set up to provide operations and airlift support in Southeast Asia, in the mid-1960s.
 Under this agreement, CASI would share passengers and cargo routes with Air Vietnam on certain domestic and international routes.
 During the Fall of Saigon it was destroyed during shelling of Tan Son Nhat International Airport.

 Two airlines based in Iceland also operated combi aircraft: Icelandair flying Boeing 727-100 and Boeing 737-200 combis, and Eagle Air (Iceland) flying Boeing 737-200 combis.
 Both air carriers operated their Boeing combi jets on flights between Iceland and western Europe.